Through Vidyard, you're able to record directly in your browser, share your screen, and drop a video thumbnail right into emails or LinkedIn,

 Another example is to pull up the prospect's LinkedIn.

 You have a limited amount of time to keep your lead's attention.
 With this approach, they'll see you have their page pulled up in the video thumbnail and be intrigued to watch and figure out why.

-Just keep it to the point and avoid filler words and fluff.
+It's best if you can showcase your value in a minute or less.
+(Yes, it is doable.)
+Just keep your video to the point and avoid filler words and fluff.

 Lastly, do not forget to give them a call-to-action (CTA) in your video.

 You want to make it easy for them to take action — like book a meeting on your calendar directly.
 With Vidyard, Wistia, and other tools, you can include a CTA to ensure you make it a seamless next step.

 On average, including the word “video” in the subject line increased open rates from 7% to 13% on average according to SwitchVideo.Sometimes people just need to know there's something to watch and they will!

 We've found that, if you aren't able to connect through email, sending a request to someone on LinkedIn and including the video you recorded in the message is a great way to get noticed.

 Think about the number of messages you get on LinkedIn — can you count the number of video messages you've received on both hands?
 Probably not.